February 28th

 Commentary:

-In the great first epic Rāmāyaṇa, we have seen that Rāvaṇa was an exceptional scholar who had performed numerous penances.
-He had the intellect and the endurance required for performing them, although for all wrong reasons.
+In the great first epic Rāmāyaṇa, we see that Rāvaṇa was an exceptional scholar who had performed numerous penances.
+He had the intellect and the endurance required to perform them but for all wrong reasons.
 These achievements don't come easy.
-One has to win over his sense organs, defeat them, restrain them and show them who the boss is - so to speak!
-Rāvaṇa had achieved all of these quite easily.
-But he still gave in and yielded to his senses when he heard about Sītā from Śūrpanakhā (his sister).
-Chastity was blown to the wind.
-He surrendered so much to his senses that he wouldn't listen to any advice from anyone, including his own brother, Vibhīṣaṇa, or his wife, Maṇḍodarī.
-Upon his death, manDodarI lamented saying - he had conquered his senses earlier.
-Now, as if his senses came back to avenge their defeat, became the cause for his own downfall.
+One has to win over his sense organs, defeat and restrain them to show them who the boss is—so to speak!
+But Rāvaṇa had achieved all of these quite easily.
+He had become a jitendriya, by winning over his sense organs.

-Senses are the entities that bring bondage.
-For example, if one yields to the sense organ - tongue, he will either like or dislike the food he eats.
-The minute there is राग-द्वेष (rāga-dveṣa - love or hate) there is a reaction to it.
-And then, along come bondage constraints and so on.
-Hence, the objects of pleasure for the sense organs are harbingers of trouble.
+Sense pleasures are the entities that bring bondage.
+For example, if one yields to his sense organ—tongue, he will either like or dislike the food he eats.
+The minute there is राग-द्वेष (rāga-dveṣa, love or hate) there is a reaction to it.
+Along with that comes bondage constraints and so on.
+Hence, the objects of pleasure for the sense organs are nothing but harbingers of trouble.
 It is not an easy task to win over them.
-They are so powerful that even after winning over them once, if they are not kept under check constantly, they will come back to strike harder than ever.
+They are so powerful that if they are not kept under check constantly, even after winning over them once, they will return to strike harder than ever.

-Awareness and incessant अनुष्ठान (anuṣṭhāna - practice) are keys to keeping a level head.
+Awareness and incessant अनुष्ठान (anuṣṭhāna, practice) are keys to keeping a level head.
+There are many traps along the way.
+Hence, being vigilant of ourselves is very essential.

 pada vigrahaH: